Refrigerator Water Filter Problems & How to Fix Them

 Kinked water supply line

-Pull the fridge away from the wall and inspect the water line at the back for kinks or pinches.
+Pull the fridge away from the wall and inspect the water line at the back for kinks.

 5